 2. Trendy Frugality

 Be cool, be frugal.
 Our current economic situation might be benefiting the 1%, but blessed are the frugal…for they will inherit the open road.
 In 2008 and 2009 I spent time in California and Louisiana volunteering.
 Within both volunteer organizations we were only allocated $100/month as disposable income.
 During my time of being a stipend volunteer, I really learned how to stretch my dollars and find free events, happy hours, etc. So, put yourself on your own monthly stipend…and do it in cash!
 Rather than using a debit card, this is a great way to physically see your cash depleting.
 If you get paid extra, promptly put the money away in a savings account so you are not tempted to spend.
+With the risk of car repossession with a logbook loan, it was obvious to me that I would have to find another way.
+I used public transit, friend’s bikes and carpools a lot!
+It wasn’t unpleasant at all, in fact I rather enjoyed it.

 3. Make your money work for you: Electronic Savings Accounts